davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 ## Context

-There are various types of objects in software, such as Controllers, Domain Objects, Factory, Repositories and Services, etc. Their responsibilities and characteristics differ, but the same type of object share something in common and it's important that we keep our coding practices consistent within the same type of objects.
+There are various types of objects in software, such as Controllers, Domain Objects, Factory, Repositories and Services, etc. Their responsibilities and characteristics differ, but the same type of objects share something in common and it's important that we keep our coding practices consistent for them.

 ## Decision